Bencourt/gdaps2-2191-Team-C/doc/GameDesign.md

 ### Controls
-	arrow keys to move, z and x as accept and decline
+	arrow keys to move, z and x as accept and decline c to open menu, arrow keys to navigate menu

 ### Levels
 	minimum viable product- one static level